 If you look at the raw data of "1.doc" you can see an ever closer correlation:

-IMPORTANT: Before getting into the details of Warren Flood - please be clear on one critical fact: There is a good chance he's innocent. - Even if he is involved, it's an issue for government officials, FBI, etc. to resolve, please do NOT harass Warren Flood because of this report stating that Warren Flood appears to have done something... all we know for certain is that someone used an account with that name.
+IMPORTANT: Before getting into the details of Warren Flood - please be clear on one critical fact: There is a good chance that he's completely innocent. - Even if he was involved, it's an issue for government officials, FBI, etc. to resolve, please do NOT harass Warren Flood because of this report stating that Warren Flood "appears" to have done something... all we know for certain is that someone used an account with that name.